Jason-Duffy/AVRly/getting-started/README.md

 These can of course be combined like so: `make clean flash fuses`.

+### Advanced Make Commands:

-If you'd like to lear more about the GNU Make Utility, more information can be found [here](https://www.gnu.org/software/make/).
+If you'd like to learn more about the GNU Make Utility, more information can be found [here](https://www.gnu.org/software/make/).
 I found it to be a steep learning curve, so if you'd rather not wade into it just yet there are plenty of Makefile generators around.
+The Makefile used in these projects was adapted from the code provided with the book Make: AVR Programming by Elliot Williams.
+His repo, [hexagon5un/AVR-Programming](https://github.com/hexagon5un/AVR-Programming) has some great example projects, and I would thoroughly recommend the book to anyone looking to get into AVR Programming.

 ## Verify Makefile Settings
 You should now have an LED which blinks on and off in a 2 second cycle - 1 second on, followed by 1 second off.
 If it is blinking considerably faster or slower than this, check that the value of F_CPU and LFUSE are set correctly.